Feeling Stretched Thin? – How to Prioritize Your Mental Health

 Replace Ineffective Habits

-Often people cope with stress through ineffective habits that just don’t work long-term.
+Often people cope with stress and feeling stretched thin through ineffective habits that just don’t work long-term.
 Addiction issues usually take center stage here, but ineffective habits don’t have to be limited to drug or alcohol abuse.

 Using food as a way to cope with stress is one habit.
 Another is tuning out by watching TV or playing video games.
 All of these are simply temporary solutions and do not provide lasting change.